Invited Booklet Season 1: Moving Forward in Mission

 Join this important movement for change, to find out more:

-- Read the first edition of our ‘Fighting Modern Slavery’ newsletter.
+- Read Issue 2 of our ‘Fighting Modern Slavery’ newsletter.

 - Visit the modern slavery section of our website.

 - Pope Francis has regularly spoken out against slavery and human trafficking.
 You can read more here.

 - MODERN SLAVERY ABOLITION GROUP – LOOKING FOR AMBASSADORS!

 - Our Diocesan Group is working on a joint enterprise with Together in Sussex to raise awareness of modern slavery.
 Together we would like to recruit ‘Ambassadors’ who would be willing to be involved in the process.
 Briefly, they are a point of contact, trained in anti-slavery issues and will generally be part of our campaign to raise awareness of modern slavery.
 For more information, to express a non-obligation interest, please email Tessa.Ricketts@abdiocese.org.uk